 1. Proposed Learning Opportunities to increase Worker Productivity

 According to the U.S. National Center for Education Statistics, education plays an important role in boosting productivity.
 The various types of education can include online courses.
 An example is Mads Singers courses on management, training programs, skills-building programs, or accredited certificate programs.
-More so, with the internet, it’s easy to enroll a staff member into a class without causing too much of a disruption while they are completing the course.
+More so, with the internet, it’s easy to enroll a staff member into a class without causing too much of disruption while they are completing the course.

 Methods by which businesses can contribute to learning include providing access to learning platforms such as LinkedIn Learning or Udemy.
 Businesses can provide tuition help programs (and in some countries, this expense can be deducted from taxes), promoting learning contests and incentive programs.